-hOofin’ iT Occupational Therapy Services provides specialized occupational and/or physical therapy for children with diverse needs.
-By using horses and outdoor activities, students are motivated to reach therapy goals in a fun and natural environment.
+hOofin’ iT hippotherapy ( Equestrian occupational therapy services provides specialized occupational and/or physical therapy for children with diverse needs.
+By using horses and other activities, students are motivated to reach therapy goals in a fun and natural environment.

-Bailey & Oliver's Kids Foundation, A 501(c)3 organization, supports hOofin' iT, Occupational Therapy Services.
+Bailey & Oliver's Kids Foundation, a 501(c)(3) organization, supports hOofin' iT hippotherapy.

 What is “Hippotherapy”?